Password cracking: Prevention

 Many hashes used for storing passwords, such as MD5 and the SHA family, are designed for fast computation with low memory requirements and efficient implementation in hardware.
-Multiple instances of these algorithms can be run in parallel on graphics processing units (GPUs), speeding cracking.
+Multiple instances of these algorithms can be run in parallel on graphics processing units (GPUs), speeding up cracking.
 As a result, fast hashes are ineffective in preventing password cracking, even with salt.
 Some key stretching algorithms, such as PBKDF2 and crypt-SHA iteratively calculate password hashes and can significantly reduce the rate at which passwords can be tested, if the iteration count is high enough.
 Other algorithms, such as scrypt are memory-hard, meaning they require relatively large amounts of memory in addition to time-consuming computation and are thus more difficult to crack using GPUs and custom integrated circuits.

 In 2013 a long-term Password Hashing Competition was announced to choose a new, standard algorithm for password hashing, with Argon2 chosen as the winner in 2015.
 Another algorithm, Balloon, is recommended by NIST.
 Both algorithms are memory-hard.

-Solutions like a security token give a by constantly shifting password.
-Those solutions abruptly reduce the timeframe available for brute forcing (the attacker needs to break and use the password within a single shift) and they reduce the value of the stolen passwords because of its short time validity.
+Solutions like a security token give a by constantly shifting the password.
+Those solutions abruptly reduce the timeframe available for brute forcing (the attacker needs to break and use the password within a single shift) and they reduce the value of the stolen passwords because of their short time validity.

 Software

 There are many password cracking software tools, but the most popular are Aircrack-ng, Cain & Abel, John the Ripper, Hashcat, Hydra, DaveGrohl, and ElcomSoft.
 Many litigation support software packages also include password cracking functionality.
 Most of these packages employ a mixture of cracking strategies; algorithms with brute-force and dictionary attacks proving to be the most productive.

-The increased availability of computing power and beginner friendly automated password cracking software for a number of protection schemes has allowed the activity to be taken up by script kiddies.
+The increased availability of computing power and beginner-friendly automated password cracking software for a number of protection schemes has allowed the activity to be taken up by script kiddies.